eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

    * TLEF poster,
    * EER poster
 * Do tutorials need to be more like precedent, i.e. modular such as [Helsinki "short course"](https://autogis-site.readthedocs.io/en/latest/index.html), [Project Pythia](https://projectpythia.org/), or Atlasian tutorials, etc.?
 In fact, some may best be referenced to these types of existing ones tutorials?
-* Merge two github pages.
+* Merge *two github pages*.
 They could be rewritten as summaries, perhaps based on (or simply pointing to?) the [Atlasian tutorials](https://www.atlassian.com/git/tutorials/comparing-workflows).
 Maybe also refer to [Ch.12 of the DSCI100 text](https://python.datasciencebook.ca/version-control.html) (still wiht R as context, but updates in progress).
-* Merge two environment pages
+* Merge two environments pages.
-* Merge "dashboard deployment" onto "Developing dashboards".
-* Merging Jupyter NB pages:
-  * The [Jupyterhub Tutorial](tut-jhubs.md) is mis-named.
-Combine this with [Jupyter NB startup](jnotebooks-startup.md) and possibly some of [teaching with Jupyter NBs](tut-teachwith-jnbs.md).
+* Review and update of [teaching with Jupyter NBs](tut-teachwith-jnbs.md).
-  * Combine parts of *Jupyterhub Tutorial* into *Servers and hubs*.
-  * Jupyter startup page needs updating to use material from eosc442 and dsci100 material.
+* Jupyter startup: consider material from eosc442 and dsci100?
 How does this compare to docs used in EOSC 211?
 Should [Project Pythia's foundations book](https://foundations.projectpythia.org/landing-page.html) be used instead?
-  * Jupyter Hubs: what options?
-Needs PA's input.
-Refer to 2i2c's documentation.
-  * Jupyter notebook vs emerging Jupyter lab?
-This might need no more than a mention of this evolution as an example of the "moving target" for instructors.
-Notebook is being "sunset" - replaced with a one-page version of lab.
-  * *GitHub & Git workflows* and *Git introduction* pages need rationalizing.
 * *Conda & environments* and *Using environments* need rationalizing and updating.
-  * Refine the inclusion of Jupyter Notebooks.
-Python Skills check is included but I'm not sure if it's done the best way possible.
-And there may be other notebooks for tutorials or guidelines.
-But get one right first.
 * Add jupytext to pages about setting up J-notebooks, using notebooks for teaching, how J-Books uses it, and likely others.
 * Servers and hubs: move, rename & rewrite; it's not really a how-to since we & others are still iterating towards optimal choices.
 It needs to be more like "lessons learned".
 * Other software tools - add quiz management for Canvas, PrairieLearn, support for JupyterBooks - others on the EOAS-UBC project board and elsewhere?